- original article, Your $10,000 out of province emergency medical coverage, by Mike Hedden, Fall 2014

 - An excellent discussion of travel health insurance, addressing the need for travel health insurance, who provides this insurance, a list of questions you should ask when purchasing travel health insurance and the restrictions/limitations of this insurance is available from the Canadian Life and Health Insurance Association's information pamphlet, A Guide to Travel Health Insurance, or by calling CLHIA at 1-888-295-8112.

 - MURA spent considerable time over the past few years working with Geoff Burman of Broker Advantage to sort out some of the issues around the University’s $10,000 plan.
 Geoff has since left Broker Advantage, and Broker Advantage was sold to AwayCare.
-Some useful information about travel health insurance and traveling out of province and out of country can be found on their website under Canadians Traveling, or by phoning their Dundas location at 1-888-563-3122.
+Their Dundas location can be reached at 1-888-563-3122.

 Where Do You Buy Out-of-Province Medical Insurance?

 - MURA cannot recommend any particular providers.
 This is a personal choice and will depend on your age, your health, whether or not you have any pre-existing medical conditions, whether you want insurance for a single trip or would like coverage that covers several trips over the course of a year.